FNI | FAQs | Contact | Community histories | Search Engine

 Nation name significance

-The name Benoit in the band title was chosen as a tribute to Francois Benoit and Anne L’Official, Mi’kmaq ancestors of band members.
-Other historic Mi’kmaq family names associated with the Band include Young, Jesso, Marche and others.
+The name Benoit in the band title was chosen as a tribute to Francois Benoit and Anne L’Official, Lnu'k/Mi’kmaq ancestors of band members.
+Other historic Lnu'k/Mi’kmaq family names associated with the Band include Young, Jesso, Marche.
+Laisne, and others.

-It should be noted that in the band that elders have special status as advisors, general members are welcomed as observers at Band Council meetings, members are encouraged to bring new ideas to the band council, General Assemblies take place with the seasons (quarterly), elections and referendums are conducted by secret ballot, and there is a focus on cultural and language revival.
-It is with this passion that the band embraces the idea of a regional Pow-wow and is an active member of the organizing committee.
+It should be noted that the elders are welcomed as observers at Band Council meetings, members are encouraged to bring new ideas to the band council, General Assemblies take place (annually), elections and referendums are conducted by secret ballot, and there is a focus on cultural and language revival.
+It is with this passion that the band embraces the idea of a regional Pow-wow and was an active member of the organizing committee in 2006.

 Community Reserve

-The Benoit Family operates a private wilderness reserve and nature park.
+The Band is developing a private communal farm and nature park.
 You can visit the reserve website at bfn_2006community_reserve.html

 Benoit clan Flag and it's meaning